donkuri/learn-mathematics/index.md

 <img src="/learn-mathematics/img/term-commutative.png" alt="A Term of Commutative Algebra" width="200px"/>

-It would be better to call this book a set of lectures notes.
+It would be better to call this book a free set of lectures notes.
 The exposition is fantastic and it is the book I used most when I was learning the subject.
 The exercises are great, and I love the fact this book uses category theory at length, which helps simplify the arguments in my opinion.
-It is really a modernized version of [Atiyah & Macdonald](https://www.amazon.com/Introduction-Commutative-Algebra-Addison-Wesley-Mathematics/dp/0367091283/), the classic textbook on the subject.
-Moving on.
+It is a modernized version of [Atiyah & Macdonald](https://www.amazon.com/Introduction-Commutative-Algebra-Addison-Wesley-Mathematics/dp/0367091283/), the classic textbook on the subject.
 The other book I used to learn the subject is this one:

 **[Basic Commutative Algebra](https://www.amazon.com/Basic-Commutative-Algebra-Balwant-Singh/dp/9814313610)**, *Balwant Singh*

 <img src="/learn-mathematics/img/singh.jpg" alt="Singh" width="200px"/>

 Again, fantastic book, fantastic exposition and great exercises.
 What I love most is the organization of the material.
 Homological algebra is discussed in two separate chapters that are separated by a few other chapters which is very clever, as it becomes more digestible.
-Anyway, the next book is one of the classics written on the subject and it aims to introduce all the necessary algebra to be able to read Hartshorne (which we will see below):
+The next book is one of the classics written on the subject and it aims to introduce all the necessary algebra to be able to read Hartshorne (which we will see below):

 **[Commutative Algebra](https://www.amazon.com/Commutative-Algebra-Algebraic-Geometry-Mathematics/dp/0387942696/)**, *David Eisenbud*

 <img src="/learn-mathematics/img/eisenbud.jpg" alt="Eisenbud" width="200px"/>

 This book is huge however.
 It really isn't written in the same manner as the two above.
 There are lengthy discussions which is good if you like that, bad if you don't.
 The first chapter is maybe how I would introduce commutative algebra to students, by starting with algebraic geometry.
-Finally, there is one more reference I would like to give:
+There is one more reference on general commutative algebra I would like to give:

 **[Commutative Ring Theory](https://www.amazon.com/Commutative-Cambridge-Studies-Advanced-Mathematics/dp/0521367646/)**, *Hideyuki Matsumura*